gmcduffie81-netizen/github_portfolio/README.md

 ---

 ## Never used GitHub?
-You're fine.
+It's ok, I promise you're fine.

 It's basically a website that stores files for a project.
 You don't need an account.
 You don't need to install Python or "clone" anything.

 Here's all I need you to do:

-1. Read this page (you're already here).
+1. Read this page (You're already here, Thank you!
+I am truly humbled and honored you gave me a moment).
 2. Click **[docs/SHOWCASE.md](docs/SHOWCASE.md)** and read that next.
 That's the real story.
 3. If you're not a coder, stop there.
 Seriously.
 That's enough.
 4. If you want a rough screen mock, open `samples/console_ui/index.html` somehow on a computer and double-click it.
 Optional.